-That’s right, if you want to improve your order fulfillment process next year, you’ll need to take stock of your current operation and identify areas for improvement.
-Here are 5 strategic questions to start that assessment.
+If you want to improve your order fulfillment process, start by taking stock of your current operation and identifying areas for improvement.
+Here are 8 strategic questions to start that assessment.

 1. Do we have the right number of fulfillment locations?

-If you handle your own fulfillment, a third-party fulfillment company may be willing to audit your operations to identify opportunities to improve the order fulfillment process.
+If you handle your own fulfillment, a third-party fulfillment company (3PL) may be willing to audit your operations to identify opportunities to improve order fulfillment processes.
 If you handle that audit yourself, here are some key signs that costs might be higher than they should be:

 - High associate turnover.
 We estimate the total cost of warehouse worker turnover at $8,500 per associate.
-If you lose 100 warehouse associates a year to attrition, cutting that number by 15% will save $112,500.
+If you lose 50 warehouse associates a year to attrition, cutting that number in half will save over $200,000.

 - Inefficient picking.
-Without an advanced warehouse management system that directs efficient storage and picking strategies, you’re probably paying at least 25% more than you should.
+Without an advanced warehouse management system that directs the right storage and picking strategies, you’re probably paying at least 25% more than you should.

 - Fully manual environment.
 Few e-retailers can afford full-scale automation, but even low-cost warehouse automation like tape machines and box erectors can save hundreds of thousands of dollars yearly in high-volume pick and pack operations.

 Read our eBook for more ideas on how to reduce eCommerce fulfillment center costs.